ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - For Apache Flink:
     - Use Flink to process and analyze streaming data
     - Run any Apache Flink application on a managed cluster on AWS
-- Amazon Managed Streaming for Apache Kafka (MSK):
+- AWS Managed Streaming for Apache Kafka (MSK):
   - Alternative to Kinesis
   - Fully managed Kafka
   - MSK Serverless